epfworkshop/epfworkshop.github.io/index.md

 title: "EPF Workshop"
 ---

-The Exoplanet and Planet Formation Workshop (EPF workshop) is a series of workshop held in the East Asia regions.
+The Exoplanet and Planet Formation Workshop (EPF workshop) is a series of workshop held in the East Asia regions to discuss the exoplanet and planet formation researches.
 See (philosophy page)[philosophy] for the concept of the workshop.
 The latest information will follow in this page.

 # News